 At the center of the book is Edie Middlestein, former high-powered lawyer and mother of two, whose addiction to food is literally killing her.
 At sixty years old, Edie is well over three hundred pounds, her teeth are rotting, she has just had stents put in both of her legs due to diabetic complications, and her doctor recently told her that she may need a bypass.
-In one final blow, Richard, her husband of over thirty years, decides he can no longer stand Edie’s nagging and her refusal to take of herself, and he leaves her, diving headfirst into the world of online dating.
+In one final blow, Richard, her husband of over thirty years, decides he can no longer stand Edie’s nagging and her refusal to take care of herself, and he leaves her, diving headfirst into the world of online dating.

 Despite all of this, and in part because of it, Edie cannot stop eating.
 At one point, we watch as she drives to McDonald’s, then to Burger King, and lastly to the Chinese Buffet she frequents, where she eats “platter after platter of sizzling, decadent, rich, sodium-sugar-drenched food.
 Steaming, plush pork buns, and bright green broccoli in thick lobster sauce, sticky brown rice noodles paired with sweet shrimp and glazed chicken, briny chewy clams swimming in a subtle black-bean gravy.
 Cilantro-infused scallion pancakes.”